 This article originally appeared in InformationWeek, a partner publication.

 Wait, there’s more.
-You can learn about the other four cloud migration mistakes by clicking on the full InformationWeek article here.
+You can read the full article here.